RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/index.md

 - [Showing backlinks to theorems/equations](backlinks)
 - [Live-rendering equations inside callouts & blockquotes](math-preview)

-Theorem callouts & equations can be **dynamically/automatically numbered**, while you can statically/manually number them if you want.
+Theorems & equations can be **dynamically/automatically numbered**, while you can statically/manually number them if you want.

-Links to theorems/equations are [displayed  with their title or number](cleveref) similarly to the `cleveref` package in LaTeX.
-(No need for manually typing aliases!)
+Thanks to the integration with [MathLinks](https://github.com/zhaoshenzhai/obsidian-mathlinks), links to theorems/equations are [displayed  with their title or number](cleveref) similarly to the `cleveref` package in LaTeX.
+(No need for manual typing of aliases!)

 You can also customize the appearance of theorem callouts using CSS snippets.
 See the [styles gallery](style-your-theorems#styles-gallery) for examples.